oci-landing-zones/oci-landing-zone-operating-entities/workload-extensions/oke/1_oke_extension/readme.md

 > [!NOTE]
 > For extended documentation regarding dynamic groups please refer to the [Identity & Access Management CIS Terraform module dynamic groups example](https://github.com/oracle-quickstart/terraform-oci-cis-landing-zone-iam/blob/main/dynamic-groups/examples/vision/input.auto.tfvars.template).

-> **_JSON FILE REQUIRED Dynamic Groups CHANGES_**
->
-> **NOTE:**
-> Run the dynamic groups as defined.
-The matching rules have associated OCIDs that cannot be referenced using the dependencies feature.
-After the first apply job, you need to update the CMP-LZP-P-PLATFORM-KEY and CMP-LZP-PP-PLATFORM-KEY attributes with the correct OCIDs, and then run a second apply job.

 ### **2.3 Policies**